-- It hosts a uranium mill which treats Kazakh uranium ore on toll basis.
+- It hosts a uranium mill which has been treating Kazakh uranium ore on toll basis.

 Having been annexed by Russia in 1876, Kyrgyzstan became a Soviet republic in 1936 and achieved independence in 1991.
 Electricity production in 2011 was about 15 TWh, 80% hydro, from 3.6 GWe installed capacity.

 The country has a history of uranium mining, but reports no uranium resources today (its last report in the IAEA ‘Red Book’ was 2002).

 The Mailuu-Suu district, in the Jalal-Abad Province in western Kyrgyzstan was a significant uranium mining area in the Soviet era to 1989 where more than 9000 tonnes of uranium was produced between 1946 and 1967 from carbonate ore.
 The Kara Balta Mining Combine was set up in the 1950s to mine and treat this ore in the north, near Bishkek.
 After Kyrgyz uranium mining ceased, in 1997 it became a joint stock company, Kara Baltinski Ore Mining & Processing Combine, and in 2007 the 72% state equity was purchased by the Renova Group – see below.

 Meanwhile in the Soviet era, the Kyrgyzski Mining Combine was involved in mining in southern Kazakhstan.

 Azarga Uranium (formerly Powertech) based in Canada through its 80% subsidiary UrAsia has a uranium and rare earth lease at Kyzyl Ompul, 125 km east of Bishkek, containing 2900 tU inferred resources (NI 43-101) in the Kok Moinok deposit (at December 2014).